 Founded nearly a decade ago, the University of Houston is located in a bustling urban location, with a “Tier One” campus that provides programs at every academic level.
 More than 46,000 students attend under the guidance of a 2,700-strong faculty, with access to nearly 30 leading research centers.

-Outside of courses specific to entrepreneurship, you’ll also build your skill set, taking courses in writing and calculus, statistical analysis, and business, such as professional communication, business law and ethics, and financial management.
 This comprehensive blend of courses is designed to produce well-rounded entrepreneurs that can handle all aspects of business management.

-Tuition fees for undergraduate students run at around $9,221 for residents of Texas, or $21,749 for other students (out-of-state domestic or international).
+Tuition fees for entrepreneurship students run at around $9,221 for residents of Texas, or $21,749 for other students (out-of-state domestic or international).
 For a more accurate picture of what your tuition and other fees might look like, you can use the tuition calculator on the university’s website.

 University of Michigan